-Fangirl Friday is written by my lovely friend Kim (@kimcreatorCA).
+Fangirl Friday is written by lovely friend of trishajennreads, Kim (@kimcreatorCA).
 She is a fellow booknerd.
 AND–she’s the biggest TV and movie nerd I know.
 She’s also a writer and graphic designer.
 She is seriously creative and LOVES a good story.

 Back in 2013, the Doctor Who 50th Anniversary Special was happening and it was going to be shown in local theatres.
 I desperately wanted to go, but didn’t have a Whovian in my life to take with me.
 I asked my sister to go with me, even though she hadn’t seen Doctor Who, and she agreed to go.
 We only had about one month until the show, and we both agreed it would be a good idea if she could see at least some of Doctor Who before she went to the Anniversary show so she at least had an idea of what was going on.